Pittsford Mendon High School

 Pittsford Mendon High School is a public high school in suburban Rochester, Monroe County, upstate New York.
 It is one of two high schools in the Pittsford Central School District, the other being Pittsford Sutherland High School.
 Pittsford Mendon is located at 472 Mendon Road (from which the school gets its name) in the town of Pittsford, near the town of Mendon, New York.

-As of the 2012–13 school year, the school had an enrollment of 1,018 students and 82 classroom teachers (on an FTE basis), for a student-teacher ratio of 14.23.
+As of the 2024–25 school year, the school had an enrollment of 919 students and 81.55 classroom teachers (on an FTE basis), for a student-teacher ratio of 11.27.
+The student population was composed of 503 male students and 411 female students.

-In 2017, Pittsford Mendon High school had 1,013 students enrolled, 77 full time teachers, had a 13:1 student-teacher ratio, had 51% female students and 49% male students.

 Awards and recognition

+Pittsford Mendon was recognized by U.S. News & World Report in its 2024 Best High Schools rankings, placing 335th nationally and 42nd in New York state, ranking among 3% of public high schools in the United States.

 Pittsford Mendon was ranked 71st in the country (a Gold Medal School) by US News & World Report in its 2013 high school rankings.

 In 2017, Pittsford Mendon High school was ranked #86 in the National Rankings and earned a gold medal.
 In New York alone, Pittsford Mendon High school was ranked #14.
 These rankings are based on the schools performance on state-required test scores and how well they prepared students for college.

 In 2007, the school was ranked 94th nationwide in Newsweek's Top 1,300 High School's in the United States.
 Rankings are calculated using "a ratio that takes the number of Advanced Placement, Intl.
 Baccalaureate, and/or Cambridge tests taken by all students at a school in 2006 divided by the number of graduating seniors."

 The school was ranked in 58th place nationwide in Newsweek's May 8, 2006 issue, listing the Top 1,200 High Schools in The United States.
 Pittsford Mendon High School was ranked as Number 39 in the United States in Newsweek's 2005 survey.